ErickRodrCodes/cra-template-ts-electron-react-eslint-prettier-airbnb/README.md

 - ESLint & Prettier with AirBnB Settings
 - Support for SASS/SCSS files
 - Electron 11 with electron-forge operations to build and develop executable files
+- Support for `generate-react-cli` npx executable.
+- lint-staged with Husky to keep your commit cleans and error-free.

 # Requirements
 - Node.js 12.16.3 or greater